 7. Neglecting details

-You want to leave life insurance money to your kids and grandkids, and you want it divided evenly.
+This situation happens when you want to leave life insurance money to your kids and grandkids and you want it divided evenly.

-There are two ways of distributing the money -- per stirpes and per capita.
-You can specify either method on the life insurance policy, and both are acceptable options when naming beneficiaries, says Ed Graves, a professor of insurance for The American College in Bryn Mawr, Pa.
-"But the possible outcomes can be drastically different from one approach to the other."
+There are two ways of distributing the money — per stirpes and per capita.
+You can specify either method on the life insurance policy.
+Both are acceptable options when naming beneficiaries, says Ed Graves, a former professor of insurance for The American College.
+“But the possible outcomes can be drastically different from one approach to the other.”

 Per stirpes means the proceeds are divided by branch of the family, and per capita means they are divided by head.